Luciakestel/Luciakestel/README.md

 ### Hello world 👋

+My name is Lucía, and I'm a chemical engineering graduate who wants to risk everything and turn her life around.
+I signed up for a web programming Bootcamp, an intensive three-month course that changes your life.
+Now, reinvented and proud, I can say that I am a junior front-end developer looking for an opportunity where I can give my best and show what I am capable of. 💫🚀

 <!--
 **Luciakestel/Luciakestel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.